dzackgarza/Notes/Website/resources.md

-People often ask, "What book should I get to learn $X$?"
-So I've put together this list to point out some resources I've found helpful for various courses.
+People often ask, "What book should I get to learn $X$"?
+So I've put together this page to list out some resources that I've found helpful for various courses.

 [toc]